 The doctrine of mortal sin is a central belief in Roman Catholic theology.
-It concerns sins that are deemed especially serious and have eternal consequences for baptized members of the Catholic church.
+It concerns sins that are deemed especially serious and has eternal consequences for baptized members of the Catholic church.
 Baptists also believe that sin is serious, but do they believe in mortal sin?

 Baptists don’t believe in mortal sin, as the Catholic church defines the doctrine.
 Baptists don’t use the terms “mortal” and venial” or categorize sin in such ways.
 However, Baptists have a robust understanding of sin that is based on the Bible, including its nature, expressions, and consequences.

-How exactly does Catholic theology define mortal and venial sin and why don’t Baptists hold to these?
+How exactly does Catholic theology define mortal and venial sin, and why don’t Baptists hold to these?
 Keep reading to learn the answers to these questions and more.

 In Catholic theology, sins are categorized in two ways: mortal sins and venial sins.
 Although Catholics believe that all sin is rebellion against God, mortal sins have more serious consequences.

 |Awareness||the sinner is aware their choice is sinful; they are not ignorant that the choice is wrong when committing the act||the sinner may not be aware their choice was sinful; they may be ignorant, but the offense is less egregious|